xueliu/lora-feed/README.md

 ## Patch
 packet-forwarder requires function qsort_r which is not avaiable in neither musl library 1.1.15 nor 1.1.16.
-We need [patch](https://github.com/xueliu/lora-feed/blob/master/101-added_qsort_r.patch) the toolchain to support qsort_r.
+Therefore we should [patch](https://github.com/xueliu/lora-feed/blob/master/101-added_qsort_r.patch) the toolchain at first.

     $ cp 101-added_qsort_r.patch $SOURCE_TREE/toolchain/musl/patches
     $ make toolchain/clean
     $ make toolchain/compile
     $ make toolchain/install
 Note: Please make sure that the musl library is updated in the file system.
+You could reinstall libc_1.1.15-1_pistachio.ipk to update your existing system.

 ## Install